Rhoda Roberts: Other roles and activities

-Roberts has also served on many boards, including the NSW Anti-Discrimination Board, Welcome to Country, Actors Equity, National Aboriginal and Islander Skills Development Association (NAISDA), the NSW Australia Day council, the Yothu Yindi Foundation, Indigenous Tourism Australia, Australia International Cultural Council, Playwriting Australia (chair), Sydney Opera House Trust, and Darling Harbour Authority.
+Late in life, Roberts was appointed the cultural lead at the national Aboriginal-owned newspaper, The Koori Mail, which had been co-founded by her father Pastor Frank Roberts, along with Owen Carriage, in May 1991.
+Roberts served on many boards over the course of her life, including the NSW Anti-Discrimination Board, Welcome to Country, Actors Equity, National Aboriginal and Islander Skills Development Association (NAISDA), the NSW Australia Day council, the Yothu Yindi Foundation, Indigenous Tourism Australia, Australia International Cultural Council, Playwriting Australia (chair), Sydney Opera House Trust, and Darling Harbour Authority.
+She wrote a novel, Tullymorgan.